 4.)
 And last but not least, me!

 No i’m kidding.
-I’m not a business mogul yet, but I have been collecting wood to build a garden in my little North Jersey backyard and repurpose good materials.
+I’m not a business mogul yet, but I do have an eco-friendly garden, thanks to repurposing wooden pallets in my little North Jersey backyard.

 Being a grad student in the United States is tough right now, and I have found that even trying to garden is a huge relief and challenging at the same time.
 I don’t have a lot of money, want to cut down on waste, engage my artsy creative side, and practice what I preach.
 Why not start the spiritual journey of gardening?